jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

 - [x] What do I do with things, that are out-of-scope?
 Do I just bluntly remove them from the documentation, or do I go through the trouble of parking the texts elsewhere?
 - [x] Would I rename 'Computer Language' to something else, admitting it is a programming language, and only expressing the hope that it would become a language to a user to, where constructs are simpler.
 Do I simply admit that these were my ambitions with the project, and if people claim arrogance, then let them?
 - [x] I am hoping at some point, the planning docs get smaller... because these documents are huge and intimidating.
-- [x] Maybe I should just make 2 project folders eventually in the Planning Docs repository: one for the new computer language and one for the rest, that are much like each other, but one stripped down to computer language functional design topics, and the other in which to dump the rest: anything deemed out-of-scope of the entire new computer language topic.
-Those are different than topics out-of-scope because postponed, but still much to do with the new computer language.
-Maybe at first, even 'worse', I make 2 documents in each folder: One with topics that belong to the new computer language, and another document much like it, in which the rest is put, that I would want to leave out of it.
+- [x] Maybe I should just make 2 project folders eventually in the Planning Docs repository: one for Encircle and one for the rest, that are much like each other, but one stripped down to computer language functional design topics, and the other in which to dump the rest: anything deemed out-of-scope of the entire Encircle topic.
+Those are different than topics out-of-scope because postponed, but still much to do with Encircle.
+Maybe at first, even 'worse', I make 2 documents in each folder: One with topics that belong to Encircle, and another document much like it, in which the rest is put, that I would want to leave out of it.
 - [x] I think a new concept to me, introduced in this new project is that: I do not need to do everything.
-Like this from "New Computer Language, Products.doc: "You have to be able to introduce new basic data structures and give them the nonagon symbol, and have different kinds of possible indexers, etcetera."
+Like this from "Encircle Product List": "You have to be able to introduce new basic data structures and give them the nonagon symbol, and have different kinds of possible indexers, etcetera."
 I don't have to.
 I could do without.
 Ideas might be viable and interesting without all details being covered, without all proofs being given.
 I wanted to work out *everything* at some point.
 I also was a afraid, that if I didn't, people would not believe in the idea.
 Maybe I got over-ambitious, because I saw so much potential.
 I think I was able to work out a lot, but then I would get distracted by another project and then it turned out, I never got back to it.
 Scoping is a trick for that, when managing projects.
 Setting the boundaries and limitations of what the project would cover.
 I never wanted to do that back then.
 I wanted a framework in which everything would fit and then choose seemingly randomly what I would cover next.
 In one way I like the freedom of that.
 But on the other hand, it becomes a never ending story.
 I sometimes had the ambition of actually making *all* of it.
 I might have been able to create a playground in which I can go wild, but someone else would never want to cover all of that.
 Someone else would never take over your programming life, just a scoped programming project and then maybe.
 So I want to scope it.
 And lose the 'programming it out' part.
 And loose 'it is also a framework and an OS and any commonly used application'.
 It is actually quite hard for me to let go of that idea.
 I liked my playground back then.
 I wanted proof, that this could be used to realize software quicker, so one man can do what would have taken an army of programmers to do before.
 But I don't have that ambition anymore.
 Right now I just want to publically give away the programming language idea.
 I think I notice a lot of insecurities about people thinking it is a good idea or not.
 Maybe because I was trying to sell the idea, rather than just give it away?
 I get that I wanted a framework into which all of my ideas fit.
 I like some of the modularization of the concepts.
 But I do want to just cut away a few things.
 I think I am still trying to sell an idea, but then in a different way.
 I do not have the intention to sell it for cash, but I do want to not make it too ambitious, cover too much, so large in scope, that no one would pick it up anymore.
-- [x] The time planning document ("New Computer Language, Project Steps & Time Planning.doc") looks far more overviewable and less intimidating.
+- [x] The time planning document ("Encircle Project Steps & Time Planning") looks far more overviewable and less intimidating.
 It all seems so manageable there.
-- [x] The document with the list of products ("New Computer Language, Products.doc") is overwhelming, because each article written is mentioned separately and that means almost each paragraph of produced writing is mentioned separately.
+- [x] The document with the list of products ("Encircle Product List.doc") is overwhelming, because each article written is mentioned separately and that means almost each paragraph of produced writing is mentioned separately.
 If I would just mention the basic outlines, this might be better.
 Earlier, back then, it may have helped me see what I did and see how much I wanted to do.
 But with the goal I have now, I think it loses its purpose, and simplicity of the planning docs is more important than rigorous tooling for detailed planning of my own work.

 #### 2019-12-15 Done Scoping

-- [x] I read over the document "New Computer Language, Strategy.doc" in full and did some reformulations, also removing my never realized studying goals.
+- [x] I read over the document "Encircle Strategy.doc" in full and did some reformulations, also removing my never realized studying goals.

 #### 2019-08-05 Done Brainstorm Restructuring Docs